minneq/minneq.github.io/index.md

 ## Hey, we're not ready yet.
 But we're excited to share some of our vision for this community:

-* MinneQ (pronounced Mini-Q) is a Queer social group for individuals in the Twin Cities of Minnesota with in person events and an online social space.
+* MinneQ (pronounced Mini-Q) is a Queer, sober third-space for individuals in the Twin Cities of Minnesota with in person events and an online social space.
-* Our events and culture will broadly cater to ages 18-40, but there is no age limit to be in MinneQ.
-* MinneQ is a sober group.
-Individuals are not required to be sober to be involved in MinneQ; however, MinneQ will never provide alcohol at events.
-Responsible consumption is permitted when provided by a third party (i.e. an event at a restaurant).
+* We host public and private events, as well as an online social space, that are 18+ and catered towards, but not limited to, adults under 40.
+We operate in service to our community and are inclusive to all genders, sexualities, and bodies.
 * In person events: sober holidays with found-family, queer brunch, movie parties, craft days, game days (board, video, card), bonfires, potlucks/house parties, adventures to museums and zoos, trans clothing swaps, and so much more!
 * This community is explicitly Queer, but not exclusively.
 We will never gate keep a Queer space because it only shuns away others from exploration.